Jorge Martínez (footballer, born April 1983): Calcio Catania

 Martínez officially transferred to the Italian Serie A on 2 August 2007 for €3.2 million, when he was officially presented by Calcio Catania prior to the start of the 2007–08 Serie A season.
 His debut performance came as a 56th-minute substitute in a 0–0 home draw against Genoa C.F.C. on 2 September 2007.
 He followed his debut up with two starting appearances, though he was substituted in both of them.

 Martínez did mark his first start, against Empoli F.C. on 26 September 2007, by scoring the winning goal in the 48th minute at his home stadium, the Stadio Angelo Massimino, with an assist from teammate Giacomo Tedesco.
 In his first season with the club, Martinez, managed 31 total appearances under then-coach Silvio Baldini.
-He scored 8 league goals, along with 3 goals in the 2007-08 Coppa Italia.
-Martinez notably saved Catania from relegation on the final day of the 2007–2008 Serie A season, by scoring the equalizer against Scudetto hopefuls A.S.
-Roma, leveling the score at 1–1.
+He scored 8 league goals, along with 3 goals in the 2007–08 Coppa Italia.
+Martinez notably saved Catania from relegation on the final day of the 2007–2008 Serie A season, by scoring the equalizer against Scudetto hopefuls AS Roma, leveling the score at 1–1.
 The result, ensured Catania's stay in the Italian top flight, deeming Empoli to relegation, and also guaranteed that Roma would not win the 2007–08 Scudetto.
 His second season proved to be just as successful as his first season, as the Uruguayan continued his good form under new coach Walter Zenga.
 Catania comfortably avoided relegation, and Martinez managed nearly 40 appearances in all competitions, scoring 8 goals in the process.
 During the 2009–10 season, Martinez was the in-form player for the Sicilian club, for much of the season, as he formed a very formidable strike force with Maxi López and Giuseppe Mascara.
-He was a major part of the team that managed to defeat Serie A giants Juventus F.C., A.C.
-Milan, Inter Milan, and archrivals Palermo during the season.
+He was a major part of the team that managed to defeat Serie A giants Juventus FC, AC Milan, Inter Milan, and archrivals Palermo during the season.
 Despite ending the season injured, the winger managed 25 Serie A appearances with a career best 9 goals.
 He also scored 2 goals in 4 Coppa Italia matches.

-Martínez had been a very influential part of the Sicilian team during his three-year stay, and helped lead Catania to a record points total in the Serie A and a 12th-place finish in the table during the 2009-10 Serie A campaign.
+Martínez had been a very influential part of the Sicilian team during his three-year stay, and helped lead Catania to a record points total in the Serie A and a 12th-place finish in the table during the 2009–10 Serie A campaign.